JAPANESE WORDS AND PHRASES

 Tengu — A kind of evil being that turns from a partial human into a crow, kite or small hawk.
 Possibly a demon.

-Teppanyaki — A restaurant serving charcoal grilled items.
+Teppanyaki — A restaurant serving charcoal grilled items, the style of food served there.

 Toki — Japanese Crested Ibis, nearly extinct, coming back due to intense conservation and breeding efforts.